erwinheitzman/wdio-workshop-testautomationdays-2019/tests.md

 Exercise #3

+Implement the `clear localStorage` scenario

+Exercise #4

 Implement the `create todo` scenario.
 Remove the `.skip` from this scenario and run `npm test` to check if the test works as expected.

-Exercise #4
+Exercise #5

 Implement the `edit todo` scenario

-Exercise #5
+Exercise #6

 Implement the `delete todo` scenario

-Exercise #6
+Exercise #7

 Implement the `complete one todo` scenario

-Exercise #7
+Exercise #8

 Implement the `show active/completed todos` scenario

-Exercise #8
+Exercise #9

 Implement the `complete all todos` scenario

-Exercise #9
+Exercise #10

 Implement the `delete all completed todos` scenario

-Exercise #10

-Implement the `remove aside element` scenario

 Exercise #11